Carlsbad Modification Lawyers

 Once a permanent order for child custody and visitation is made by a family court judge, that order is generally only modifiable in the future if there has been a significant change in circumstances since the order was made.
 A change in circumstances would be anything that could potentially affect the current co-parenting plan.
 It could be that the noncustodial parent’s work schedule has changed to allow for more frequent visits.

-It could be that the child has graduated from grade school to high school and his or her level of maturity or connection with one parent or the other has changed.
+It could be that the child has graduated from grade school to high school, and his or her level of maturity or connection with one parent or the other has changed.
 Many facts and situations can arise that may or may not be considered by the court as a material and significant change in circumstances.
-Generally, so long as it has been a significant period of time since the last orders were made, the court will allow for the motion to modify to proceed.
+Generally, so long as it has been a significant period of time since the last orders were made, the court will allow the motion to modify to proceed.

 The focus is always going to be to ensure that any orders made are in the best interests of the children.